Students at Young Epilepsy Engage with Story Massage

 Improved Writing Skills

-Christine uses the Story Massage Programme as a writing tool and structures it into Functional Skills sessions relating to what she is teaching or topical events.
+Christina uses the Story Massage Programme as a writing tool and structures it into Functional Skills sessions relating to what she is teaching or topical events.
 One student with visual impairment worked with a friend to write a massage story about friendship.
 They worked together on the words and matching the Story Massage strokes.
 Another student wrote a massage story about leaving/moving on and how she can stay calm when she feels anxious.
 She took it home to share with her family.
+The students have also entered a local poetry competition using the Story Massage Programme and it will be displayed in Crawley as part of the Crawley Poetry Trail.

 Confidence and Self-Esteem